PrathamGit-dev/BlockchainShop/README.md

 make the length of items changeable add new item textbox
-Get the Customer history and display under previous transaction
+Get the Customer history and display under previous transaction Add customer page to accept name and phone number
 ______________________
 To do=>
-Add customer page to accept name and phone number
+Update help page for a complete guide